 Pools

-In summer, look for daily pool parties with characters in July and August!
-You can also try paddle board yoga or paddle board fitness classes arranged through the Tenaya Stone Spa.
+In summer, look for pool entertainment in the warmer months!
+You can also try paddleboard yoga or paddleboard fitness classes arranged through the Tenaya Stone Spa.

-We recently entered Disney California Adventure at rope drop and took advantage of short morning lines (along with some Lighting Lane selections).
-Then we had brunch at Storyteller's Café, where we hung out with Mickey, Minnie, Chip and Dale.
+We recently entered Disney California Adventure at rope drop and took advantage of short morning lines (along with some Lightning Lane selections).
+Then we had brunch at Storytellers Cafe, where we hung out with Mickey, Minnie, Chip and Dale.
 We rested our full bellies at the pool and stayed cool during the hottest hours of the day.
-We used Lightning Lane Multi Pass to set up some Lightning Lanes for Disneyand so that when we finished with the pool we could hop to Disneyland, rejuvenated, with no ride waits in the afternoon.
+We used Lightning Lane Multi Pass to set up some Lightning Lanes for Disneyland so that when we finished with our pool time, we could hop to Disneyland, rejuvenated, with no ride waits in the afternoon.
 What a perfect Disney day!
 The closeness of the hotel and amenities made it all very easy.

 Fitness Center

-The Eureka Fitness Center has high-tech machines such as treadmills, bicycles (regular as well as recumbent), ellipticals, stair climbers, weight machines — and free weights.
+The Eureka Fitness Center has high-tech machines such as treadmills, bicycles (regular as well as recumbent), ellipticals, stair climbers, weight machines and free weights.
 It's open 24 hours a day!
+I always hop into the fitness center on my way back from the theme park to roll out my back on a foam roller.
+It toadally helps relieve back pain before bed.

 Acorn Gifts & Goods